MSc in Business Administration and Information Systems

 Many graduates are initially employed in junior management roles, as digital project or product managers.
 A large proportion of students are starting their careers in IT, digital or general management consulting.
 A third route includes various roles that has to do analysis, such as technical or business analysts.
 Many students are then progressing into senior expert or managerial roles.

 Students find jobs in Danish as well as international companies both large and small.
 Traditionally, students have had among the lowest unemployment numbers of all Danish graduates, and the highest salaries both in short and long term after graduation.

 In the competence profile you can read more about the purpose of the programme and the competencies you achieve:

 2. semester (Choose 4 out of 6 courses)

-You can find course descriptions in the programme regulations for MSc in Business Administration and Information Systems.
+You can read more about the programme, academic content and exams in the in programme regulations for MSc in Business Administration and Information Systems.